Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Inna Ivchenko

-Inna Ivchenko – President, Edmonton Ukrainian National Youth Federation, Edmonton, AB
+Inna Ivchenko is the President of the Edmonton Ukrainian National Youth Federation, Edmonton, AB

 Lukian Podilsky

-Having grown up immersed in the Ukrainian-Canadian community, Lukian is also an active member of the Ukrainian Youth Association CYM and the Verkhovyna Dunai Ukrainian Dancers.
+Lukian Podilsky is the president with the Ukrainian Students Society at the University of Alberta.
+Having grown up immersed in the Ukrainian-Canadian community, and is an active member of the Ukrainian Youth Association CYM and the Verkhovyna Dunai Ukrainian Dancers.
 As an admirer of Ukrainian culture and community, you will likely find him at any Ukrainian festival, concert, or zabava, sometimes with an accordion in his hands.

 Mykhaylo Kozlovskyy